Fang Chih: Ryukyu

 The office continues in its function under the same name despite politically motivated attempts in 2006 to rename the office under the Taipei Economic and Cultural Representative Office system.

 In October 1985, Fang Chih convened the first Taipei-Naha Symposium which occurs annually alternating between Tokyo and Naha.
-The meetings were inaugurated after Professor Katsutaro Shimajiri (jp: 島尻勝太郎) of Okinawa University visited Taiwan in October 1983 for the purpose of a cultural exchange.
+The meetings were inaugurated after Professor Katsutaro Shimajiri (島尻勝太郎) of Okinawa University visited Taiwan in October 1983 for the purpose of a cultural exchange.

 Taiwan

 Following the retreat to Taiwan, Fang was consistently involved in anti-Mainland propaganda until the time of his death.

 From March 29 to April 9, 1969, Fang attended the Kuomintang's 10th National Congress in Taipei.

 In 1984, Fang wrote a column for Hong Kong magazine Cheng Ming where he attacked mainland Chinese media censorship.

 In 1988, Fang was appointed the vice-president of the Free China Relief Association.
 Fang served together with Ku Cheng-kang who acted as president and C.C.
 Chen who served as its Secretary General.